joepasquale/326-final-sigma/docs/final.md

 ![alt text]()

 ### Profile
-Profile for signed in user, which allows user to change personal details/preferences, as well as access their friends list and book lists
+Profile for signed in user, which allows user to change personal details/preferences, as well as access their friends list and book lists.
+Users are able to view other users profile pages as well where they can add them as a friend.

 ![alt text]()

 ### Search
 Search page where users can look through results based on their query.
-This is how users search for books.
+This is how users search for books and profiles.

 ![alt text]()

 ### Book Page
-Page that gives details about the currently selected book
+Page that gives details about the currently selected book including the ability to post ratings and reviews.

 ![alt text]()